 Mr Ferrando is very experienced in breast reconstruction and will match your new breast as closely as possible to your existing breast.
 In some cases women consider surgery on both breasts to ensure a balance between the two breasts.The procedures are performed under general anesthetic and normally takes around 1-2 hours to complete.
 You will need to stay in the clinic for two to four days following the operation.At the consultation Mr Ferrando will explain the different procedures to you and advise you on the most suitable one for you.Read some of Mr Ferrando’s patients’ Testimonials.

 Prosthetic Reconstruction Implants are expandable and are slowly enlarged over a three to six month period until they are the desired size.
 This is so the skin can gradually be stretched to accommodate the implant.
 The outside of the implant is made of high quality silicone and the inside from saline.

 Autogenous Reconstruction Implants – This method uses your own fatty tissue and skin from the lower abdomen without the need for an implant and with an added benefit of a full tummy tuck.
-Due to this, better blood supply to the flap that is transferred to the chest is achieved and it can be shaped to best match the opposite breast.
+Due to this better blood supply the flap that is transferred to the chest can be shaped to best match the opposite breast.

 Fat-Transfer is an implant free procedure that involves gently removing fat from one area of your body (preferably from the tummy area) and injecting it into the breast .This involves no incisions, no new scars and it recreates a natural feeling breast with normal sensation in the nipples.